syncfusion-content/flutter-docs/Flutter/treemap/levels.md

 ## Hierarchical level

-Hierarchical level arrange the tiles in the nested type.
+Hierarchical level arrange the tiles in the form of nested rectangles.
 Each tile of the treemap is a rectangle which is filled with smaller rectangles representing sub-data.
+You can have more than one `TreemapLevel` in the `levels` collection to form a hierarchical treemap.

 You can customize the levels based on the following properties: